ChristopherGatt/1600m-Sprint/README.md

 ## Successes

-I successed in creating a databse which meets my criteria in the description.
+I succeded in creating a databse which meets my criteria in the description.

 ## Author